 Quick Mail 3.2.3 with other services, or simply to change the sender’s name.

 I did not add a setting to change the sender’s name, because it could be abused.
-However, I wrote a plugin to test this feature.
+However, I wrote a plugin to add this feature.

 Download and install Replace Quick Mail Sender plugin from Github to try this.